Grapefruit compote with and without sugar, traditional recipe in a pot and also with the Bimby.

 • After treating the fruit as described in the first paragraph

-Put the grapefruit pulp, sweetener/sugar, and apples or pectin in the bowl,
+Place the grapefruit pulp, sweetener/sugar, and apples or pectin, into the mixing bowl,

 • blend: 10 sec./speed 7. and gather at the bottom with the spatula.

-• Position the Varoma container (without lid) instead of the measuring cup, and cook: 30 min./100°C/speed 1.
-Meanwhile, proceed with the sanitization of the 8.8 oz screw-top jars
+• Place the Varoma receptacle (without the lid) instead of the measuring cup, and cook: 30 min./100°C/speed 1.
+In the meantime, proceed with the sanitization of the jars with a 250 g screw cap

 varoma

-• Check the cooking of the compote and transfer it into the sanitized jars while still hot.
-Close immediately, turn the jars upside down, and let them cool completely before putting them back upright and checking that the center of the lid has lowered creating the vacuum.
-With our friend Thermomix, we have prepared Grapefruit Compote.
+• Check the cooking of the compote and transfer to the sanitized jars while still hot.
+Close immediately, turn the jars upside down, and let them cool completely before returning to their position, verifying that the center of the lid has gone down, creating a vacuum.
+Here we prepared Grapefruit Compote with our friend Bimby.

 Grapefruit Compote